 Revisiting the places where we feel connected to those we’ve lost can offer profound healing.
 Going back can be a powerful way of ultimately moving forwards, as this exploration of pilgrimage in relation to grief shows.

-The panellists joining us for this session have experienced their own very personal form of pilgrimage, or have explored the healing potential of pilgrimage through their writing and their art.
+These panellists experienced their own very personal form of pilgrimage, or have explored the healing potential of pilgrimage through their writing and their art.

 Ian Ridley lost his wife, trailblazing sports’ journalist Vikki Orvice, in 2019.
 His book, The Breath of Sadness: On love, grief and cricket (2020), is a poignant account of how he coped with her death by revisiting the county cricket grounds and places that he and Vikki had visited together.